Birding Trip Report: Lesser Scaup at Blithfield Reservoir, Staffordshire 07/01/2019

 An Intriguing Report

 Yesterday afternoon (Sunday 06/01/2019), as I settled down to my lunch at work, my phone beeped with an intriguing report from a small corner of Staffordshire just a few miles north of Rugeley.
 A probable Lesser Scaup had been sighted at Blithfield Reservoir, a place I'd heard and read much about, but had never actually visited.
 Prior to that report coming through, I had idly toyed with a few options for how to spend my long awaited Monday day off.
 A morning walk around my local patch is always the easy option, but an equally intriguing report of a Dark-bellied Brent (Brant) Goose at Upper Bittell Reservoir had me mentally making preparations for a trip to Worcestershire.
-However, the possibility of seeing my first ever Lesser Scaup less than 30 miles away was simply too tempting to resist.
+However, the possibility of seeing my first ever Lesser Scaup in Staffordshire was simply too tempting to resist.

 The identity of the bird had of course yet to be confirmed for definite.
 But after looking at video footage and images online, the bird looked a good candidate for a 1st-winter female.
 Further discussion on Twitter also revealed that the bird may have been the same individual that had been sighted on Anglesey last year.
 It came as no surprise to me at least when the Bird News service amended their earlier report and confirmed that the bird was indeed a Lesser Scaup.
 My mind was clear, and I knew exactly where I would be on Monday morning.
 For the rest of Sunday, I casually daydreamed about taking a photograph and filling a very important gap in my list.